An example concerning Fourier analytic criteria for translational tiling

 \begin{thm}[Malliavin \cite{Mal59a}, \cite{Mal59b}] There exist a pseudomeasure $S \in PM(\T)$ and a function $\phi \in A(\T)$ such that $\phi$ vanishes on $\supp(S)$, but $\dotprod{S}{\phi} \neq 0$. \end{thm}

-The spectral synthesis problem can be posed more generally in any locally compact abelian group $G$.
+The spectral synthesis problem can be posed more generally in any locally compact abelian group $G$ (where the case discussed above corresponds to the group $G=\Z$).
 For compact groups the problem admits a positive answer; while Malliavin showed \cite{Mal59c} that the answer is negative for all non-compact groups $G$.

-For more details on the subject we refer the reader to \cite[Chapter IX]{KS94}, \cite[Chapter V]{Kah70}, \cite[Chapter 7]{Rud62}, \cite[Chapter 3]{GM79}.
+For more details on the subject we refer the reader to \cite[Chapter IX]{KS94}, \cite[Chapter V]{Kah70}, \cite[Chapter 7]{Rud62}, \cite{Ben75}, \cite[Chapter 3]{GM79}.

 Let $S \in PM(\T)$ and $\phi \in A(\T)$ be given by Malliavin's theorem (\thmref{thmM1.1}), that is, $\phi$ vanishes on $\supp(S)$ while $\dotprod{S}{\phi} \neq 0$.
 Since $\phi$ does not vanish everywhere on the circle $\T$, there is an open interval $I$ of length $|I| <1$ such that $\supp(S) \sbt I$.
 Hence we may regard $S$ also as a distribution on $\R$, and we have $S \in PM(\R)$.
 By multiplying $\phi$ on a smooth function supported on $I$ and which is equal to $1$ in a neighborhood of $\supp(S)$, we may assume that $\supp(\phi) \sbt I$ as well, and consequently $\phi \in A(\R)$.